Tennis Elbow

 • Platelet-rich plasma injections

-If there is no improvement over 6 to 12 weeks, surgery may be considered.
+If there is no improvement over 6 to 12 months, surgery may be considered.

 This procedure may be done via open surgery, where an incision is made over the elbow, or via arthroscopy, using a smaller incision and miniature instruments.
 The decided method will depend on individual circumstances and extent of injury.